jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 If there are any issues with the behavior, please, let me know and I’ll see if I can make it more logical.

-Note the difference in Configure GUI and Graph defaults panels when different fonts are used.
+Note the difference in Conimage GUI and Graph defaults panels when different fonts are used.
 You can mess up the panels really well by wrong choices!

 Defaults button returns the panel font choices to platform specific default state (Mac: Geneva size 9 and PC Tahoma size 12).
 Note, that there is no guarantee that these were your choices before.
 But these should be reasonable choices for most setups.

 **Graph controls**

 I am slowly adding in various parts of the whole package calls to these commonly stored values.
-This allows user to configure fonts for various screen sizes.
+This allows user to conimage fonts for various screen sizes.
 This seems necessary to allow use of Mac/Win platforms with vastly different screen sizes and resolutions.

 Not all packages follow these controls yet, if you see issues in package of your choice, let me know and I will try to address them ASAP.
 Time is limited resource.